 Meaning of Niyama

 Niyama is the ethical code of conduct to be observed during the course of yoga.
 Simply put, Niyamas are “dos” in yoga; whereas Yamas are “don’ts”.
 In other words, Niyamas are moral observances.
-These observances help one to get mastery over the mind and thereby one could avoid distraction.
-They prepare the aspirant for the further stages in Yoga.
+These observances help one to gain mastery over the mind and thereby one can avoid distraction.
+They prepare the aspirant for the further stages of Yoga.

 The Sanskrit word Niyama is derived from the root ‘Niyam’ which means ‘to hold’.
 Hence the etymological meaning of Niyama is ‘holding back’.
 It indicates the observance of ethical restraints.